(Amazon UK link) |

 As they grow older, and live through World War I, there is a slow change in attitudes, until - eventually - Rebecca achieves what she wants.
 Loving comes through ill health and tragedy, brought on by George's stubbornness.

-It's a family novel, with ongoing situations rather than much of a plot, but I found most of the people to be somewhat caricatured, so didn't develop much interest in them.
+It's a family novel, with ongoing situations rather than much of a plot.
+But I found most of the people to be somewhat caricatured, so didn't develop much interest in them.
 Rebecca herself is sympathetic, and I found the book well-written, pleasant enough reading though not gripping.

 Out of print, but sometimes available inexpensively second-hand.